JacobJohnston15/blockchain_fun/README.md

 Gambling in Bitcoin
 ==========================================================
+Fundamentals in Research Methods
+The Arkansas School for Mathematics, Sciences and the Arts
+Author: Jacob Johnston
+Advisor: Denise Gregory
+Contributors: Casey Kinsey

 The purpose of this project is to detmerine the percentage of gambling transactions that occur in the blockchain of Bitcoin.